Vauetrr/discord-music-bot/README.md

 # discord-music-bot
-Project to make a discord bot that plays music in discord voice channels.
+A small project to make a discord music bot for a private discord server.
+The bot has the commands play, join, leave, pause, resume, and stop.
+The bot's command prefix is "bt ".